MD-AZMAL/nextjs-blog-app/README.md

 ## Features

+- Debounced search and tags input to limit http requests
+- Search as you type
 - Implemented fuzzy search for title, tags and description
 - Filter by tags
 - Optimized componets for server side caching for faster load time